 Be patient!
-This page may take longer to load because the video files are large but it will be worth the wait.
+If you have an older computer or laptop, this page may take longer to load because the video files are large but it will be worth the wait.
 Look out the window for a bit and enjoy nature or get a cup of tea or coffee and then come back and enjoy the video clips.
 Don’t try to press links on this page until they’re fully loaded and the PLAY ARROW is visible.

 What is Climate Justice?
 Learn how climate change is affecting our world, our home, and what we can do to change it.
 As we celebrate the one year anniversary of Pope Francis Encyclical (Laudato Si: Caring for our Common Home) perhaps we can reflect on what God might be calling us to do to care for creation.